-Violates Standard 3: Human Benefit (1.0 Compliance Required)
+Violates Standard 3: Human Benefit (1.0 Response Integrity Required)

 Definition: Lethal Autonomous Weapons Systems (LAWS) are weapons that use Artificial Intelligence to identify, select, and kill human targets without human intervention.
 Once activated, they make “decisions” over life and death based on pre-programmed algorithms.